Categories

 In the previous step, we computed the offset segments.
 We now create a ConstraintGraph2 and a Zone2 representing the area inside the offset polygon, and then we visualize and save the positive offset shape as a PDF file.

-Technical details: While the order of the segments from the previous step is arbitrary, each segment’s direction is counterclockwise (CCW) around the offset shape.
+Technical details: While the order of the segments from the previous step is arbitrary, their orientation is not: Each segment’s direction is counterclockwise (CCW) around the offset shape.
 This CCW orientation is crucial because it allows us to distinguish the interior from the exterior area of the polygon.
 Given this property, we can call Fade_2D::createConstraint() with bOrientedSegments=true, informing the resulting ConstraintGraph2 that it deals with oriented segments.

 // * Step 3 * Create the positive offset shape